neelblabla/us_mutual_funds_and_etfs_data_analysis/README.md

 * Analysis performed and provision made to extract further insights
 * Further course is proposed in terms of:
   * Ancilary data analysis that can be performed
-*   Modeling approaches that can be used to perform predictions
+  * Modeling approaches that can be used to make predictions